 We’ll continue this blog series with another basic but crucial DBA responsibility – taking backups of your data.
 Backup and restoration are one of the most important aspects of database administration.
 If a database crashed and there was no way to recover it, any resulting data loss might lead to devasting results for a business.
 One could argue that you can protect against crashes by replicating to multiple servers or data centers.
 But if it is an application error that propagates to all instances or a human dropping a part of a database by mistake, you will probably need to restore from backup.

 Different Backup Methodologies

 There are multiple ways to take a backup of a MySQL database, but we can divide these methods into two groups – logical and physical.

 Physical backups are copies of physical database files.
-Here, we would make a by Mini – Adblocker”> binary copy of a whole database by, for example, copying all of the files or by making a snapshot of a volume where data directory is located.
+Here, we would make a binary copy of a whole database by, for example, copying all of the files or by making a snapshot of a volume where the data directory is located.

-One more important concept, when it comes to the MySQL backup, is point in time recovery.
-A backup, whether logical or physical, takes place at a given time.
-This is not enough, you have to be able to restore your database to any point in time, also to a point which happened between the backups.
-In MySQL, the main way to handle point in time recovery is to use by Mini – Adblocker”> binary logs to replay the workload.
+Physical backups are not that flexible – while some of the methods make it possible to restore separate tables, you cannot go down to row level.
+On the other hand, this is the fastest way to backup and restore your database – you are limited only by the performance of your hardware – disk speed and network throughput will be the main limiting factor.
+One more important concept when it comes to the MySQL backup is point-in-time recovery.
+A logical or physical backup takes place at a given time.
+This is not enough, you have to be able to restore your database to any point in time, also to a point that happened between the backups.
+In MySQL, the main way to handle point-in-time recovery is to use by Mini – Adblocker”> binary logs to replay the workload.
 With that in mind, a backup is not complete unless you make a copy of the binlogs along with it.

 Logical Backup Methods